fayadchowdhury/terraform-tutorial/README.md

 Once that is done, we have to run terraform init again to allow Terraform to store the state file in the specified remote-state store.

 Other remote-stores may need to be configured differently.

+## Import

+Terraform can also be used to manage resources that have already been provisioned (different from data sources, which pulls information from the deployed resources).